subspace/subspace-core/src/network/readme.md

 In general, single message consists of 3 parts going one after another like this:
 * command - 1 byte unsigned integer
-* requestId - 4 bytes unsigned integer in big-endian encoding, can be `0` if message doesn't foresee any response to be sent back
+* requestId - 4 bytes unsigned integer in big-endian encoding, can be `0` if message doesn't foresee any response to be sent back (one-way request)
 * payload - other bytes in a message

 Since TCP protocol looks more like a stream of bytes, rather stream of distinct messages, we need a way to delimit messages.